gtamilse/Network-Automation-with-Ansible/LTRPRG-1500/Network-Automation-with-Ansible.md

 - If there is ospf config, you may delete it, or simply continue.

 #### Step-3: Run the playbook and verify that OSPF route exist on the routers.

+- Note: You may have to wait a few seconds for the OSPF neighbors to come up once you run the playbook.

 ```
 $ ansible-playbook p33-ospf-config.yml --syntax-check